 Subscribe to Christianity Today

-Artist of Wonderland: The Life, Political Cartoons, and Illustrations of Tenniel (Victorian Literature & Culture (Hardcover))
+Artist of Wonderland: The Life, Political Cartoons, and Illustrations of Tenniel (Victorian Literature and Culture Series)

 University of Virginia Press, 2005

 416 pp., 69.50

 In her introduction to Artist of Wonderland: The Life, Political Cartoons, and Illustrations of Tenniel, Frankie Morris recounts that it was in "the land of counterpane" that she was introduced to the drawings of Sir John Tenniel (18201914).
 During a long childhood illness she had been given the Alice books as a gift from her school, and she recalls that "The strangeness of those books was like a private place to which I returned again and again to imbibe its odd flavor."
 Strangeness nicely captures the elusive essence of Wonderland.
 If Tenniel had been set to illustrate Dickens or Surtees or Thackeray or Trollope, he might have produced illustrations of a high orderhis Punch cartoons prove how adaptable, professional, ready to please he wasbut he would never have got hold of the peculiar strangeness that we see displayed in the Alice books, a strangeness that allowed him to forsake the expectations of his Punch readers and go instead down the rabbit-hole of his imagination.

 Virginia Woolf said that since childhood somehow survived intact in Lewis Carroll, "he could do what no one else has ever been able to dohe could return to that world; he could recreate it, so that we become children again."
 But surely Carroll could never have recreated that world entire without Tenniel's wonderful drawings.
 To read Woolf's description of that world is to be reminded of a collaboration unparalleled in literature: